BibleBot/OldWebsite/terms.md

 <p>The Service and I use your data in the following ways:</p>

-- In order to make the functions cater to your needs (such as using your preferred version or interface language).<br>
+- In order to make the functions cater to your needs (such as using your codeferred version or interface language).<br>
 - To create analytics of how much a version or language is used in order to improve the Service in the future.<br>

 <p><b>No user data is handed to third-parties and generally stays on the Service's server unless for the internal usages outlined above.</b></p>